Just Berry Plants

 Soil

 Regular watering, especially during dry periods and while the fruit develops.
-Deep watering is preferable to shallow watering because it encourages deep root growth.
+Deep watering is preferable to shallow watering because it encourages the growth of deep roots.

 Fertilising